Tesco to launch a £150 Premium credit card

 Tesco Bank is now jumping on the bandwagon.
 To be honest, I have no idea what they are thinking of.
-This looks, so far, like the worst premium credit card on the market.
+The offering seems pretty weak although full details are not yet available.

 Annual fee of £150